idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 I would like to have fluent API support in MAUI so first I created a library [https://github.com/idexus/Sharp.UI](https://github.com/idexus/Sharp.UI) then because some classes are sealed, I decided to create a fork [https://github.com/idexus/maui](https://github.com/idexus/maui) to fully support this feature in the MAUI project.
 Most code is generated using source generators.

+I have two questions
+- Is it possible to include fluent API support directly in the maui project?
+- If there is no way to add such support to the maui project for now, is there a way to "unseal" the maui classes?

 I think for many it would make it much easier to create an interface without the need for XAML, without disabling the possibility of using it.

 My goal was: